 Participants will be encouraged to test their knowledge with interactive quizzes, tests and small group work.
-The course will be delivered in a blended way: Day 1 being held Live Online and Days 2 to 4 being held in person.
+The course will be delivered in a live online format (with the opportunity for a face-to-face session in future).

 Students will be able to ask questions, discuss with their peers and encouraged to participate in small group discussions.

 Pre-Course Material: each student will be expected to have completed the pre-course revision material to ensure they have refreshed their anatomy knowledge, ready to think and learn in the live sessions.
 The pre-course material is a simple presentation with videos to refresh and revise understanding.